journalehsan/Persain-Text-to-Speech/README.md

 #Persian Text To Speech for blind people

-We started made this application from 6 month ago, but in 3 years later we add our first code here free and open source, if you want help us, please donate.
+We started made this application from 6 month ago, but in 6 month later we add our first code here free and open source, if you want help us, please donate.

 We are few people we wnat write this code in java.